brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 13 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:01
+- Timestamp: 12-19-2023 13:56:27
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 75
+- BHT Word Count: 71
-- BHT Commentary Usage: 52.73%
+- BHT Commentary Usage: 50.0%
-- BHT Quality Score: 2.064612075206383
+- BHT Quality Score: 2.1042372060273618
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (55):
+- ChatGPT injected words (54):
-	['ability', 'all', 'and', 'any', 'aspect', 'beyond', 'but', 'by', 'calls', 'can', 'christ', 'circumstances', 'do', 'face', 'find', 'fulfill', 'general', 'gives', 'goes', 'have', 'he', 'him', 'humbly', 'i', 'identification', 'in', 'infusing', 'into', 'is', 'it', 'life', 'living', 'me', 'mere', 'my', 'not', 'of', 'or', 'own', 'power', 'relates', 'situation', 'spiritual', 'strength', 'that', 'the', 'things', 'this', 'through', 'to', 'trial', 'triumphantly', 'union', 'who', 'with']
+	['a', 'all', 'am', 'and', 'as', 'assistance', 'bear', 'but', 'can', 'christ', 'christian', 'continually', 'do', 'duties', 'enabling', 'from', 'i', 'in', 'infuses', 'into', 'is', 'it', 'life', 'living', 'me', 'mighty', 'most', 'my', 'not', 'of', 'on', 'or', 'overcome', 'own', 'perform', 'pours', 'power', 'privileged', 'receive', 'redeemer', 'rely', 'resolutions', 's', 'strength', 'the', 'things', 'through', 'to', 'trials', 'unchanging', 'union', 'weaknesses', 'who', 'with']
-- ChatGPT injected words (significant words only) (26):
+- ChatGPT injected words (significant words only) (27):
-	['ability', 'aspect', 'calls', 'christ', 'circumstances', 'face', 'find', 'fulfill', 'general', 'gives', 'goes', 'humbly', 'identification', 'infusing', 'life', 'living', 'mere', 'power', 'relates', 'situation', 'spiritual', 'strength', 'things', 'trial', 'triumphantly', 'union']
+	['assistance', 'bear', 'christ', 'christian', 'continually', 'duties', 'enabling', 'infuses', 'life', 'living', 'mighty', 'overcome', 'perform', 'pours', 'power', 'privileged', 'receive', 'redeemer', 'rely', 'resolutions', 's', 'strength', 'things', 'trials', 'unchanging', 'union', 'weaknesses']

 ### Logs
-- Attempt 1 BHT: I can do all things through Christ who strengthens me.
-This verse reminds us that our strength does not come from our own abilities, but from our reliance on Christ.
-Paul acknowledges that he can endure any circumstance, whether in times of abundance or lack, because it is Christ who empowers him.
-It is through his union and identification with Christ that he finds the strength to fulfill his calling and overcome any trial or temptation.
-This verse serves as a powerful reminder that when we place our trust in Christ, he infuses us with his strength to face all things and fulfill the will of God.
+- Attempt 1 BHT: In Philippians 4:13, the apostle Paul declares his universal power, affirming that he can do all things through his living union and identification with Christ, who strengthens him.
+It is not in Paul's own native ability or resolutions, but in the power that he derives from the Redeemer.
+This strength enables him to bear any trial, perform any duty, and subdue any evil propensity of his nature.
+Christ is the source of Paul's strength, pouring power into him continually.
+As Christians, we also have the privilege of relying on Christ's strength, knowing that he can bring us triumphantly through any circumstance of life.
-- 🔄 Philippians 4:13 (attempt 1, 107 words, 52.86% quotes quality score: 2.0265442282437753, V2 normalized quality score: 58.72, commentator tiers 1-3: 26.69%, 34.05%, 39.26%)
+- 🔄 Philippians 4:13 (attempt 1, 105 words, 43.66% quotes quality score: 2.2031481447596297, V2 normalized quality score: 64.6, commentator tiers 1-3: 27.17%, 38.23%, 34.6%)
 	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Through Christ, I can do all things.
-This means that my strength does not come from my own abilities, but from my reliance on Him.
-In Him, I find the power to endure any circumstance, whether in times of abundance or lack.
-By uniting myself with Christ, I am empowered to fulfill my calling and overcome any trial or temptation.
-Placing my trust in Him, I am infused with the strength to face all things and fulfill the will of God.
+- Attempt 2 BHT: I can do all things through my living union and identification with Christ, who strengthens me.
+It is not my own ability or resolutions, but the power I receive from the Redeemer that enables me to bear trials, perform duties, and overcome my weaknesses.
+Christ infuses strength into me continually, empowering me to fulfill God's will.
+As a Christian, I have the privilege of relying on Christ's unwavering and mighty help in the trials of life.
-- 🔄 Philippians 4:13 (attempt 2, 81 words, 51.85% quotes quality score: 2.011260602886437, V2 normalized quality score: 58.22, commentator tiers 1-3: 27.64%, 32.83%, 39.53%)
+- 🔄 Philippians 4:13 (attempt 2, 78 words, 46.67% quotes quality score: 2.125898325228838, V2 normalized quality score: 62.03, commentator tiers 1-3: 29.7%, 33.72%, 36.58%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 3 BHT: I can do all things through my living union and identification with Christ, who infuses strength into me continually.
+This strength enables me to bear any trial, perform any duty, and subdue any evil propensity of my nature.
+By relying on Christ's power alone, I can overcome my own weaknesses and fulfill God's will.
+It is a privilege to be a Christian and know that we have an unchanging and mighty friend who can always help us in the trials of life.
+- 🔄 Philippians 4:13 (attempt 3, 84 words, 49.23% quotes quality score: 2.073057307231672, V2 normalized quality score: 60.27, commentator tiers 1-3: 28.75%, 34.9%, 36.35%)
 	- BHT WAS OVER 80 WORDS!
-- Attempt 3 BHT: Through Christ, I can do all things.
-My strength does not come from my own abilities, but from my reliance on Him.
-I find the power to endure any circumstance, whether in times of abundance or lack.
-By uniting myself with Christ, I am empowered to fulfill my calling and overcome any trial or temptation.
-Placing my trust in Him, I am infused with the strength to face all things and fulfill God's will.
-- 🔄 Philippians 4:13 (attempt 3, 75 words, 50.0% quotes quality score: 1.9785025080883534, V2 normalized quality score: 57.13, commentator tiers 1-3: 28.26%, 32.8%, 38.94%)
-- Attempt 4 BHT: I have the ability to do all things, not by my own power, but through Christ who gives me strength.
-This verse goes beyond mere circumstances and relates to the general aspect of my spiritual life.
-In my living union and identification with Christ, I find the power to triumphantly and humbly face any situation or trial.
-It is through Him infusing strength into me that I can fulfill all that He calls me to do.
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: I can do all things through my living union and identification with Christ, who strengthens me.
+It is not in my own ability or resolutions, but in the power that comes from the Redeemer.
+Christ infuses strength into me continually, empowering me to bear trials, perform duties, and overcome weaknesses.
+As a Christian, it is a privilege to rely on Christ's unwavering and mighty help in the trials of life.
-- 🔄 Philippians 4:13 (attempt 4, 76 words, 51.79% quotes quality score: 2.090097643177568, V2 normalized quality score: 60.84, commentator tiers 1-3: 32.53%, 30.06%, 37.41%)
+- 🔄 Philippians 4:13 (attempt 4, 71 words, 47.27% quotes quality score: 2.063221942759353, V2 normalized quality score: 59.94, commentator tiers 1-3: 29.56%, 35.49%, 34.94%)
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: I have the ability to do all things, not by my own power, but through Christ who gives me strength.
-This goes beyond mere circumstances and relates to the general aspect of my spiritual life.
-In my living union and identification with Christ, I find the power to triumphantly and humbly face any situation or trial.
-It is through Him infusing strength into me that I can fulfill all that He calls me to do.
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: I can do all things through my living union with Christ, who infuses strength into me.
+It is not in my own power or resolutions, but through the power I receive from the Redeemer.
+Christ pours power into me continually, enabling me to bear trials, perform duties, and overcome weaknesses.
+As a Christian, I am privileged to rely on Christ's unchanging and most mighty assistance in the trials of life.
-- 🔄 Philippians 4:13 (attempt 5, 75 words, 52.73% quotes quality score: 2.064612075206383, V2 normalized quality score: 59.99, commentator tiers 1-3: 32.35%, 30.06%, 37.59%)
+- 🔄 Philippians 4:13 (attempt 5, 71 words, 50.0% quotes quality score: 2.1042372060273618, V2 normalized quality score: 61.31, commentator tiers 1-3: 30.94%, 34.86%, 34.2%)
-- ✅ Philippians 4:13 bht prompt v0.7 (75 words, 52.73% quotes)
+- ✅ Philippians 4:13 bht prompt v0.8 (71 words, 50.0% quotes)
-- quality score: 2.064612075206383, V2 normalized quality score: 59.99, commentator tiers 1-3: 32.35%, 30.06%, 37.59%)
+- quality score: 2.1042372060273618, V2 normalized quality score: 61.31, commentator tiers 1-3: 30.94%, 34.86%, 34.2%)